frejahbarkler/41934_GR15_A3/README.md

 #### *Group 15: (s203634 & s203595)*

+*Note: For this tool to work, please save your ifc-file in a folder named "model", the folder should be located the same place as the python file.*

 **The goal of our tool** is to support the user to verify the structural load capacity.

 This tool is thereby intended for structural engineers, and requires a structural analysis, why we are particularly interested in structural components which are load bearing.